128technology/docs/docs/ts_t1_troubleshooting.md

  node2:t1-carrier2 up             up                   non-redundant       fa:88:6a:46:20:a3
 ```

-Here is an example of a system with T1 problems:
+Here is an example from a system with T1 problems:

 ```
 admin@node1.router# show device-interface node all summary  | egrep "Status|t1"